mukundathmaram014/Random/Dynamic DRAM and Cache Idea/README.md

-Link to slideshow if you want to manually go through frames : [Link](https://link.excalidraw.com/p/readonly/gLZKlq4l82Gbpm2TbiHr).
+Link to slideshow to manually go through frames : [Link](https://link.excalidraw.com/p/readonly/gLZKlq4l82Gbpm2TbiHr).

-We see that for the same instruction set on this implementation with the dynamic dram, the Miss Rate is now 4/6 = 66.66%.
+With the dynamic DRAM implementation, the same instruction set now yields a miss rate of 4/6 = 66.66%.

+This represents a 1.25× improvement in cache performance compared to the regular DRAM design.

-Hence, this design improved the cache performance by 1.25x.
-However, this is only shown for a small instruction set of 6 instructions.
-I am currently working on implementing this on verilog and integrating this with my RISC-V-Microprocessor to see if this reduces the miss rate for longer instruction sets.
+However, this result is based on a small instruction set of only six instructions.
+I’m currently working on implementing this design in Verilog and integrating it with my RISC-V microprocessor to evaluate whether the improvement in cache performance holds for larger and more complex instruction sets.